• Facebook

 Home » Breads & Muffins

-These homemade hot cross bun muffins are a simple and delicious twist on the traditional Easter recipe for a hot cross bun.
+These homemade hot cross bun muffins are a simple and delicious twist on the traditional Easter hot cross bun.
+These easy Easter muffins are soft and fluffy, perfect for an Easter brunch, sweet snack or dessert!

 Easy homemade hot cross bun muffins (without yeast) - Easter recipe